$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory

-Note that such a metric actually parametrises a $(\Edd\times\bbR^+)/\Hd$ coset and so has one more degree of freedom than the actual set of moduli, which only define $G$ up to a scaling factor.
+where $H_{AB}(y)=\delta_{CD}M^C{}_A(y)M^B{}_D(y)$ are moduli parametrising an $\Edd/\Hd$ coset.
+Note that we ignore the $\bbR^+$ degree of freedom that rescales $G$.
 Since this factor was associated with warping of the external space, which in the dimensionally reduced theory is encoded in the conformal rescaling of the external metric $\hat{g}$, this does not lose any degrees of freedom.

 The potential for the scalar moduli arises from the dimensional reduction of the action on the internal space, which, as we have seen, can be written in terms of the generalised Ricci scalar as in~\eqref{eq:S-gen}.
-This in turn is completely determined by the torsion-free connection $D$.
-One can construct $D$ as follows.
-Given the frame $\{\hat{E}^A\}$ we can always define a connection $\Dgen'$ that is compatible with the identity structure, that is, for all $A$,
+This in turn is completely determined by the torsion-free connection $G'$-compatible connection $D'$.
+One can construct $D'$ as follows.
+Given the transformed frame $\{\hat{E}'_A\}$ we can always define a connection $\Dgen''$ that is compatible with the corresponding identity structure, that is, for all $A$,